fabio-gut/SHT20toDB/README.md

 ## Compile & Run
 `make`
-`./SHT20toDBMain` (You can rename the file just like you want)
+`./SHT20toDB`

 ## Settings
-A file SHT20toDB.cfg will be created.
+A file SHT20toDB.cfg will be created in the folder you execute the binary in.
 Enter your DB information in the file.